top of page

 WELCOME TO THE NANOTRIZ INNOVATION INSTITUTE

-For Academics and Professors: Affiliate PIs, Research Leads, and expert mentors may support thematic research tracks, project groups, review sessions, or student cohorts within the NanoTRIZ framework.
+• For senior scientists: affiliate PIs, research leads, and expert mentors may support thematic research tracks, project groups, review sessions, and selected student or early-researcher cohorts

-For Technical Builders: Selected builders, engineers, and AI developers may collaborate on scientific software, research automation, SciOS tools, simulation workflows, and venture-oriented prototypes under project-specific agreements.
+• For technical builders: selected builders, engineers, and AI developers may collaborate on scientific software, research automation, validation workflows, simulation tools, and AI-assisted research systems under project-specific agreements

-For Industry and Institutional Partners: NanoTRIZ can support innovation sprints, problem-framing workshops, technical roadmaps, research translation, and early-stage concept development for complex scientific or technological challenges.
+• For industry partners: NanoTRIZ can support innovation sprints, problem-framing workshops, technical roadmaps, research translation, and early-stage concept development for complex scientific or technological challenges

 Professor Alexander Solovev